Best Friends Forever (Indonesian TV series): Reception

 A brief review of the series praised the actors' performances.
 The series was described as a teen mystery soap-opera.

 Governmental warning controversy

-The Central Indonesian Broadcasting Commission (Central KPI) issued a warning about Best Friends Forever considering the program was not paying attention to the provisions regarding the protection of children and adolescents, and that "the program shows many scenes of bullying, terror behavior, and displays clothing that is not in accordance with the ethics that apply in the educational environment".
+The Central Indonesian Broadcasting Commission (Central KPI) issued a warning for Best Friends Forever considering the program was not paying attention to the provisions regarding the protection of children and adolescents, and that "the program shows many scenes of bullying, terror behavior, and displays clothing that is not in accordance with the ethics that apply in the educational environment".